electron/electron/docs/api/window-open.md

 `features` is a comma-separated key-value list, following the standard format of the browser.
 Electron will parse `BrowserWindowConstructorOptions` out of this list where possible, for convenience.
-For full control and better ergonomics, consider using `webContents.setWindowOpenOverride` to customize the BrowserWindow creation.
+For full control and better ergonomics, consider using `webContents.setWindowOpenHandler` to customize the BrowserWindow creation.

 A subset of `WebPreferences` can be set directly,